U.S. Army Soldiers Conduct Operations in the Middle East

-U.S. Army air crewman and logisticians load a pallet of ammunition aboard a CH-47 Chinook helicopter in the U.S. Central Command area of responsibility.
-The Chinook is the Army's heavy-lift helicopter and also its fastest.
+A U.S. Army air defense artilleryman works to put an AN/MPQ-53 radar into operation in the U.S. Central Command area of responsibility.
+The AN/MPQ-53 is the primary radar for the MIM-104 Patriot missile system.
 (U.S. Army photo)

 |Date Taken: